gilligan-ees-3310/lab-05-assignment/lab-05-instructions.md

     feedback) and part (b) (without water-vapor feedback).
 The amplification factor for the water-vapor feedback is the ratio of the climate sensitivity with water-vapor feedback to the sensitivity without the feedback.
-What is the amplification factor?
+What is the amplification factor (the ratio of the climate sensitivity with water-vapor feedback to the sensitivity without the feedback)?

 In your write-up, discuss how including the water vapor feedback changes the way that CO<sub>2</sub> affects the climate.